-British soldier to face murder charges over 1972 'Bloody Sunday', reigniting controversy
+One British soldier to face murder charges over 1972 'Bloody Sunday', reigniting controversy

 A judicial inquiry into the events of Bloody Sunday, which took place at the height of Northern Ireland’s 30-year sectarian conflict, said in 2010 the victims were innocent and had posed no threat to the military.

-It was the worst single shooting incident of “the Troubles”, although several bomb attacks by rival militant groups claimed higher death tolls, and Thursday’s decision will reignite the controversy.
+It was the worst single shooting incident of “The Troubles”, although several bomb attacks by rival militant groups claimed higher death tolls, and Thursday’s decision reignites the controversy.

 The prosecutor announced on Thursday that there was sufficient evidence to prosecute “Soldier F” for the murder of James Wray and William McKinney and for the attempted murders of Joseph Friel, Michael Quinn, Joe Mahon and Patrick O’Donnell.